sasiqwerty/Mind/Cyberark/Core Concepts/Components/Vault/dr-ex-steps.md

 - Then, start the CyberArk Vault Disaster Recovery service on DR (10.0.14.1).

-- Check the tail running on the padr.log file on the DR server (10.0.14.1) and confirm that a full replication process started and that the replication (from the Primary Vault to the DR Vault) has ended succesfuly.
+- Check the tail running on the padr.log file on the DR server (10.0.14.1) and confirm that a full replication process started and that the replication (from the Primary Vault to the DR Vault) has ended successfully.